email: first initial + last name (at) cs (dot) cornell (dot) edu

 I believe that robotics and computer science should be accessible to anyone and everyone.

 I am interested in the long term goal of low-cost, robust robots for real-world deployment.
-However, in the short term, I'm interested in planning with minimal information and using topology for motion planning.
+However, in the short term, I'm interested in planning with minimal information.

 I also work on the use of implicit communication in human-AI cooperative team tasks.